 Social Warfare does cache its count and does not add much to page loading speed.
 They have Advanced cache triggering mechanism and legacy cache mechanism while page loading, you can select it in the admin panel.
 I prefer Advanced Cache Triggering Mechanism as it does not add anything on the page loading time.

-Monarch on the other hand does the work on page load, so your counts gets updated as and when your page loads.
-This means that it will add some time to your page load, though the calls are made asynchronously but its still an additional work.
+Monarch however does the work on page load, so your counts gets updated as and when your page are loading.
+This means that it will add some time to your page load, though the calls are made asynchronously but it’s still an extra work.
 There dev team is looking into it and they might change that in near future.

 At this point of time, I prefer Social Warfare approach for both getting the count and caching it.